ceumicrodata/onboarding/_episodes/08-tools.md

 ```
 {: .bash}

-You can write Postgre SQL queries to join tables and search in Complexweb.
+You can write Postgre SQL queries to request more complex searches:

 <https://www.postgresql.org/docs/13/index.html>